Table of Contents

 Command Scope

-If you want to track commands and queries and create an aggregation of their status at a compositional level, the command scope provides a React context for this.
+If you want to track commands and create an aggregation of their status at a compositional level, the command scope provides a React context for this.
 This is typically useful when having something like a top level toolbar with a Save button that you want to enable or disable depending on whether or not there are changes within any components used within it, or a loading indicator when commands or queries are being performed.

 Using the toolbar scenario as an example; at the top level we can wrap everything in the <CommandScope> component.
 This will establish a React context for this part of the hierarchy and track any commands and queries used within any descendants.